experments-studios/constlang/README.md

 </p>

 # ConstLang programing language
-## COPYING © 2025 İlkin Yahya.
+## © 2025 İlkin Yahya.
 All rights reserved.

 ConstLang is a lightweight browser-based programming language that compiles to JavaScript.